kylethielk/twitter-findtofollow/README.md

 Rename **Config.php.txt** to **Config.php**.
 Then add your Twitter API keys and your twitter username into Config.php.
 Note your api keys must have read/write access.

-Then simply load index.html in your browser and let the application do the rest.
+Then simply load index.php in your browser, authorize via twitter and let the application do the rest.

 Updates
 -------

+**July 9, 2013** - Release 1.5.0 has been branched off.
+This branch has following/unfollowing/filtering and is the last release that uses application only auth.

 **June 22, 2013** - Release 1.1. has been brached off.
 This branch contains the stable release of following and filtering.
 Develop branch now has unfollowing.